nithyanatarajan/koel-docker/README.md

 * pgsql (PostgreSQL)
 * sqlsrv (Microsoft SQL Server)

-> This project currently works only for mysql.
-Work in progress for others.
+> This project currently works only for mysql and pgsql.
+Work in progress for sqlsrv.

 **DB_HOST**